NsamaChibulu/CRUD-Project-Anime-App/README.md

 ![image](https://user-images.githubusercontent.com/82107226/117546635-4604dd80-b023-11eb-90b6-22eea73fe3a1.png)

 - Low Test Coverage
-When it came to performing tests, my line coverage was very low.
+When it came to test performance, my line coverage was very low.
 For an application to be exceptional, all logic within the application should be tested.
 That is, where you're telling the app to do something, there must be a test in place to ensure that it is actually doing it.
 As I only thought that the contorllers held such commands, I was proven wrong with the low figures.
-Esepcially within my controllers, where I was not able to test both Create methods (the CreateAnime method was consistently failing but I was able to create an anime, meaning my syntax for that speicifc test was wrong).
+Especially within my controllers, where I was not able to test only one Create method(the CreateAnime method was consistently failing but I was able to create an anime, meaning my syntax for that speicifc test was wrong).

 - Time
 Throughout the entire project, it was evident that time was an issue.
 With tasks taking longer than expected (espeically testing), I found myself rushing and not being able to go back and make the desired changed I wanted